-We are a leading asset-light provider of customized transportation and logistics solutions throughout the United States, and in Mexico, Canada and Colombia.
-We offer our customers a broad array of services across their entire supply chain, including truckload, brokerage, intermodal, dedicated, and value-added services.
+Universal Logistics Holdings, Inc. is a holding company that owns subsidiaries engaged in providing a variety of customized transportation and logistics solutions throughout the United States, and in Mexico, Canada and Colombia.
+Our operating subsidiaries provide customers a broad array of services across their entire supply chain, including truckload, brokerage, intermodal, dedicated and value-added services.

-We provide a comprehensive suite of transportation and logistics solutions that allow our customers to reduce costs and manage their global supply chains more efficiently.
+Our operating subsidiaries provide a comprehensive suite of transportation and logistics solutions that allow our customers to reduce costs and manage their global supply chains more efficiently.
 We market and deliver our services in several ways:

-- · Through a direct sales and marketing network focused on selling our portfolio of services to large customers in specific industry sectors; - · Through company-managed facilities and full-service freight forwarding and customs house brokerage offices; and - Through a network of agents who solicit freight business directly from shippers.
+- Through a direct sales and marketing network focused on selling our portfolio of services to large customers in specific industry sectors; - · Through company-managed facilities and full-service freight forwarding and customs house brokerage offices; and - Through a network of agents who solicit freight business directly from shippers.

-At December 31, 2021, we operated 51 company-managed terminal locations and serviced 63 value-added programs at locations throughout the United States and in Mexico, Canada and Colombia, and we had an agent network totaling approximately 257 agents.
+At December 31, 2022, we operated 51 company-managed terminal locations and serviced 63 value-added programs at locations throughout the United States and in Mexico, Canada and Colombia, and we had an agent network totaling approximately 240 agents.